Blackcodehihub/Group1_StudyTrack/README.md

            - Example input:
                - New Password: Jodell@123
                 - Confirm Password: Jodell@123

-        -Click Save then press Ok
+        - Click Save then Press OK

     - For update profile avatar is you need to click the camera icon then choose a file  then click open

     - Delete Account button this will delete all your data, this action cannot be undone